ufal/deepud/README.md

 2. Obtain the official release of Universal Dependencies.
 See https://universaldependencies.org/ for the permanent URI of the latest UD release.
-At ÚFAL, we have all releases in /net/data, e.g.:
+At ÚFAL, we have all releases in /net/data, e.g.: /net/data/universal-dependencies-2.6

-/net/data/universal-dependencies-2.6
+For every release we must assess which treebanks should be excluded (see below; the conditions of the old treebanks may have changed and some new treebanks may have the issues that lead to exclusion).
+We must also re-assess whether a treebank has the full set of enhancement types and it should thus be trusted more than the output of the Stanford enhancer (see below).

 There are 163 treebanks in UD 2.6.
 We must exclude the following treebanks: